corda/corda/docs/source/firewall-configuration-file.rst

 Each of the boxes ``vmNodesPrimary`` and ``vmNodesSecondary`` is capable of hosting both nodes for ``Entity A`` and ``Entity B`` at the same time.

-``vmNodesPrimary`` and ``vmNodesSecondary`` are meant to be located in different datacentres and in case when one of the datacentres is unavailable, the whole application plant will be running on the other datacentre hardware.
+``vmNodesPrimary`` and ``vmNodesSecondary`` are meant to be located in different datacentres and in case when one of the datacentres is unavailable, the whole application plant will be running on the other datacentre's hardware.

 In this setup Corda Nodes for each of the entities work in Hot-Cold mode.
 Which means that if the node is running on ``vmNodesPrimary``, the node for the same identity on ``vmNodesSecondary`` cannot even be started.
 For more information, please see :doc:`Hot-cold high availability deployment <hot-cold-deployment>`.